naub1n/QGIS_CustomCatalog/README.md

       * A `format` is defined by layer link.
 Choose a format in combobox and click to the browse button (`...`).
 The Name column is automaticaly modified with the Format column, it's only to read easily the tree.
         * `WFS`, `WMS`, `WMTS` : Add url with version value in Link column.
 Then, click on browse button (`...`).
 Plugin try to find layers.
 Select layer and the full url will be send in Link column.
         Example : `https://wxs.ign.fr/administratif/geoportail/wfs?version=2.0.0`
         * `Spatialite`, `Oracle`, `PostGIS`: You don't need to edit Link column.
 Click on browse button (`...`) to open connection dialog.
 Connection dialog don't send username and password, or authentication id, when you use existing connection.
 So, choose an `Auth Id` which will be saved otherwise user will have to define username and password in prompt dialog.
-You can also define username and password in Link column.
-N.B. : QGIS 3.18+ needed to open Oracle database with `createConnection` method ([commit](https://github.com/qgis/QGIS/commit/7b77243562f2c1b506143418d547ddba7392a70c)).
+You can also define username and password in Link column. ⚠️️ QGIS 3.18+ needed to open Oracle database with `createConnection` method ([commit](https://github.com/qgis/QGIS/commit/7b77243562f2c1b506143418d547ddba7392a70c)).
-          * Exemple 1 : `dbname='mydb' host=db.mydomain.eu port=5432 table="myschema"."mytable" (geom)`
+          * Example 1 : `dbname='mydb' host=db.mydomain.eu port=5432 table="myschema"."mytable" (geom)`
-          * Exemple 2 : `service='myservice' table="myschema"."mytable" (geom)`
+          * Example 2 : `service='myservice' table="myschema"."mytable" (geom)`
-          * Exemple 3 : `dbname='mydb' host=db.mydomain.eu port=5432 user='myusername' password='mypassword' table="myschema"."mytable" (geom)`
+          * Example 3 : `dbname='mydb' host=db.mydomain.eu port=5432 user='myusername' password='mypassword' table="myschema"."mytable" (geom)`
         * `QLR`, `GPKG`, `SHP` : You don't need to edit Link column.
 Click on browse button (`...`) to open the OpenFileDialog.
 With `GPKG` format, plugin try to find layers.
 Select one.

 #### Plugin diagram